chingyaousf/Introduction-to-Building-Docker-for-BERLIN/README.md

 **4. Use Docker Compose for Building and Running**:

--   Create a Docker Compose YAML file in the Docker project directory.
+-   Create a Docker Compose YAML file in the Docker project directory (already included in the Docker file).

 -   Inside the YAML file, specify the services, image names, ports, and other configurations.